 THIS DATE IN HISTORY: Aug.
 5

 1937: Herb Brooks, the coach of the "Miracle on Ice" United States team that won gold at the 1980 Lake Placid Olympics, is born in St. Paul, Minnesota.

 Brooks plays college hockey at the University of Minnesota, returns as coach in 1972 and guides the Golden Gophers to three NCAA championships.
-That leads to him being named to coach the U.S. Olympic Team in 1980, 20 years after he's the last player cut from the 1960 team that won gold at Lake Tahoe.
+That leads to him being named to coach the 1980 U.S. Olympic Team; 20 years earlier, he's the last player cut from the 1960 team that won gold at Lake Tahoe.

 Though the U.S. is comprised entirely of nonprofessionals, it goes 4-0-1 in the first round, then shocks the Soviet Union in its first final-round game, rallying for a 4-3 victory.
 Two days later, a come-from-behind 4-2 win against Finland gives the U.S. the gold medal.